baentsch/oqs-software/haproxy/README.md

 *Note 1:* In case you don't have a plain HTTP server to OQS-enable, you can start one easily (on port 8000) for test purposes with `python3 -m http.server`.
 Be aware that such simple http server then serves the contents of the folder where it have been started...

-*Note 2:* The server-side proxy output the QSC-certificate it generated on the fly.
-You should pass this to a curl invocation with the option `--ca-cert` to eliminate the otherwise occuring warning about an untrusted server certificate.
+*Note 2:* The server-side proxy outputs the QSC-certificate it generated on the fly.
+You should pass this to a curl invocation with the option `--cacert` to eliminate the otherwise occuring warning about an untrusted server certificate.

 ### Some more details

 If provided no arguments, the main docker image configures all components and creates all required persistent HAproxy frontend PKI artifacts in an ephemeral manner: CA (key and certificate), server (key and certificate).
 The utility script for this is `scripts/run.sh`.
-The resultant HAproxy is accessible at the exposed port 4443.
+The resultant HAproxy is accessible at the exposed port 4443; the newly generated CA certificate is output for use with curl or other QSC-enabled HTTP(s) applications.

-If one wants to interact with all components on a command line within the running image, the utility script `scripts/run-bash.sh` should be run: All components are started by executing `startup.sh`, may be checked to be running (`ps -ags`) and can be exercized with the command `curl --cacert root/CA.crt https://my.ha.proxy`.
+If one wants to interact with all components on a command line within the running image, the utility script `scripts/run-bash.sh` should be run: All components are started by executing `startup.sh &`, may be checked to be running (`ps -ags`) and can be exercized with the command `curl --cacert root/CA.crt https://my.ha.proxy:4443`.

 **Hint**: The startup scripts can take the names of the OQS KEM and OQS signature algorithm as parameters.
 The former defines the cryptographic cipher used, the latter the signature type of the certificates.
 By default these values are `kyber512` and `dilithium4`, respectively.